PennyLaneAI/catalyst/doc/dev/sharp_bits.rst

 operations, but the ``Operation.compute_decomposition`` API requires that a list of operations is returned.

-Note that, if preferred, AutoGraph can be experimentally enabled on a subset of code within the decomposition as follows:
+If preferred, AutoGraph can be experimentally enabled on a subset of code within the decomposition as follows:

 .. code-block:: python